Routhleck/IELTS-preparation/口语梳理CY.md

 Why you would like to learn it
 And explain whether it's difficult to learn it

-As a PhD student majoring in management science and engineering, I am always interested in learning about new technologies and how they can be applied to solve complex problems.
+>I am always interested in learning about new technologies and how they can be applied to solve complex problems.
 One thing that I would like to learn in the future is machine learning.
 I would like to learn how to build and train machine learning models that can help businesses make more informed decisions.

-I would like to learn machine learning through a combination of online courses, textbooks, and hands-on projects.
+>I would like to learn machine learning through a combination of online courses, textbooks, and hands-on projects.
 There are many online resources available that provide a comprehensive introduction to machine learning, and I would also like to take a course at my university to supplement my learning.
 Additionally, I would like to work on practical projects to apply my knowledge and gain experience.

-I would like to learn machine learning both at home and at my university.
+>I would like to learn machine learning both at home and at my university.
 At home, I can use online resources to study and work on projects, while at my university, I can take courses and collaborate with other students who share my interest in the topic.

-I would like to learn machine learning because I believe it has the potential to revolutionize many industries, including healthcare, finance, and transportation.
+>I would like to learn machine learning because I believe it has the potential to revolutionize many industries, including healthcare, finance, and transportation.
 By understanding how to build and train machine learning models, I can help businesses improve their decision-making processes and ultimately make a positive impact on society.

-Learning machine learning is a challenging task, but I believe it is possible with dedication and hard work.
+>Learning machine learning is a challenging task, but I believe it is possible with dedication and hard work.
 It requires a solid foundation in mathematics, statistics, and computer science, as well as the ability to think critically and creatively.
 However, with the right resources and guidance, I am confident that I can master this exciting field.

 ## 让你骄傲的事
 Describe something you did that made you feel proud